Bank Teller Job Description

 - Make loan payments

-- Request loans,
+- Request loans

-They also record these transactions and keep track of the bank's money while following specific bank procedures for organization and security.

-Tellers are an entry-level position, and as such, they do not require very much experience or qualifications.
+They also record these transactions and keep track of the bank's money while following specific bank procedures for the organization and security.
+As a teller is an entry-level position, it does not require much experience or qualifications.

 The only thing a teller needs to have is a high school diploma and usually some experience, specifically in jobs handling cash.
-Customer service jobs are also valuable to candidates applying to this position.
+However, experience in Customer service is valuable for candidates applying for this position.

-Despite these opportunities, being promoted to these positions requires greater qualifications such as a bachelor's degree in finance, business, or related fields.
-Bank tellers typically work around 40 hours per week, and the median teller makes just under $16 per hour.
+Despite these opportunities, being promoted to these positions requires greater qualifications, such as a bachelor's degree in finance, business, or related fields.
+Bank tellers typically work around 40 hours per week; the median a teller makes is under $16 per hour.

-However, in many large banks, pay is set to increase in the coming years.
+However, pay is set to increase in many large banks in the coming years.
 While this rising pay is promising, it seems to coincide with a decline in the number of bank teller jobs available amidst the automation of teller roles at most banks.

-They greet customers as they come to the bank and assist them with any questions or any processes they may need to go through.
+They greet customers as they come to the bank and assist them with any questions or processes they may need to go through.

-Often a teller is there to greet customers, understand what services they require, and help simple process transactions.
-However, for more complicated situations, they may refer customers to other bank employees.
+Often a teller is there to understand what services customers require and help process simple transactions.
+However, they may refer customers to other bank employees for more complicated situations.

 Bank tellers are also expected to advertise the bank's various products and services.
 In this sense, they are responsible for being like a salesperson and should be knowledgeable about the different offerings of the bank they work at.